You love streaming your favorite shows. Here’s how to use less data doing so

 Though it could do some serious damage to your data.

 Now if you have cell phone service with an unlimited data plan, you might not be too concerned about how much data you’re using.
 But think about it.
-If you have an unlimited plan with up to 2GB of data or even 10GB of data, once you hit that cap you’re going to care about how much data you’re using and be looking for ways to use less of it.
+If you have an unlimited data plan with up to 2GB of data or even 10GB of a data limit, once you hit that data cap, you’re going to care about how much data you’re using and be looking for ways to use less of it.

 Honestly?
-Streaming music takes a lot less data than streaming video.
+Streaming music takes a lot less data than streaming say, Amazon prime video.
+Even among the most popular streaming services.
 Having said that though, it’s important to remember that most of us stream music on our smart phones and for a lot longer than we watch movies or videos.
-We’ve got our music streaming while we’re commuting, running on a treadmill, studying, etc. It all adds up to a lot of time listening via our cell phones – and those typically have a data cap.
+We’ve got our music streaming while we’re commuting, running on a treadmill, doing housework, etc. It all adds up to a lot of time listening via our cell phones – and those typically have a data cap.
 Sure, it might be a 10GB cap, but still.

 Let’s take a moment to look at what you get in terms of hours with a 2GB, 5GB, or 10GB data plan.
 Generally speaking: